geiszla/BoxHero/README.md

   * external

-    Contains the libraries used by the application at runtime (e.g. React, MobX, etc.).
+    Contains libraries used by the application at runtime (e.g. React, MobX, etc.).

   * bundle.js

      JavaScript code that generates each page and element of the webapp dynamically when the user navigates on it.

-  * styles.CSS
+  * styles.css

     Styles for the application compiled from the stylus files in "src/styles".

 * .babelrc

-   Configuration file for the babel node module which generates bundle.js from the react code.
+   Configuration file for the babel node module which translates JSX code to JavaScript.

 * .eslintrc